Italian Fried Spinach and Cheese Croquettes

 Instructions

-2. First, rinse the spinach leaves thoroughly and cook them 5 minutes in boiling water; then raise and pour the vegetables into iced water to stop the cooking and save the bright color.
-After that, squeeze the spinach a little at a time: it’s critical eliminate as much water as possible.
-Finally, mince the spinach.
+1. Rinse the spinach leaves thoroughly and cook them for 5 minutes in boiling water, then immediately transfer to iced water to stop cooking and preserve color.
+Squeeze out excess water and mince the spinach.

-4. Now, combine in a bowl the spinach with ricotta, 2 eggs, grated Parmigiano-Reggiano, 7 tbsp of flour, 2 pinches of nutmeg, 2 pinches of black pepper, and salt as needed.
-Whisk and knead the mixture until consistent, them store in the fridge covered with plastic wrap for at least 1 hour up to 24 hours.
+1. Combine spinach, ricotta, 2 eggs, grated Parmigiano-Reggiano, 7 tbsp flour, 2 pinches nutmeg, 2 pinches black pepper, and salt in a bowl.
+Whisk and knead until consistent, then refrigerate for at least 1 hour, up to 24 hours.

-6. Divide the spinach and cheese dough into 20 parts shaping them into balls.
+2. Divide the spinach and cheese dough into 20 equal parts and shape into balls.

 • Category: Appetizer